banks/aacl/README.md

 1. Users and roles have a many-to-many mapping

-2. Roles are non-heirarchical and no role is given special treatment
+2. Roles are non-hierarchical and no role is given special treatment

 3. The only exception to 2. is the 'login' role which all active users must have.
-	In reality you may choose to special case this in a UI and represent it as an 'active account' checkbox rather than requireing end-users to understand that it is different from other roles.
+	In reality you may choose to special case this in a UI and represent it as an 'active account' checkbox rather than requiring end-users to understand that it is different from other roles.

 ### Sprig and other ORMs

 AACL ships with a Sprig based Rule model and Sprig based class for easily turning Sprig models into Access Controlled Resources.
-It should be relatively trivial to override these with ORM (or other library) specific versions and be able to use most core functionality.
+It should be relatively trivial to override these with ORM (or other library) specific versions and be able to use all core functionality.

 ### Concept: ACL Resources

 Any PHP class that implements `AACL_Resource` interface is considered a resource.
 This means that just by implementing it, rules can be added based on that object.

-AACL ships with two abstract Resource classes `Controller_AACL` and `Sprig_AACL` which allow and extending controllers or models to be automatically become valid resources against which access rules can be created.
+AACL ships with two abstract Resource classes `Controller_AACL` and `Sprig_AACL` which allow any extending controllers or models to automatically become valid resources against which access rules can be created.

 #### AACL_Resource Interface